jacobgranttrading/LendingHomeCaseStudy/README.md

  ---

 LendingHome separates itself from crowdfunding sites by the amount of available capital.
 Since its inception LendingHome has had several large institutional investors that enable them to confidently fund loans without wondering if individual investors will be interested or if they have enough available capital.
 In an interview with Lend Academy James cites they have over $9 Billion in combined capacity from their institutional investors.
 LendingHome also pulls in funds from accredited investors who can diversify their investment across several loans.
-Some of the early institutional investors include:Charles Moldow (Foundation Capital is a Lead Series A Investor), Micky Malka at Ribbit Ventures, Joe Chen at Renren, Cowboy Ventures,First Round Capital and Colony Capital. [source.](https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf)
+Some of the early institutional investors include:Charles Moldow (Foundation Capital is a Lead Series A Investor), Micky Malka at Ribbit Ventures, Joe Chen at Renren, Cowboy Ventures,First Round Capital and Colony Capital [source.](https://www.lendacademy.com/wp-content/uploads/2015/08/Podcast-44-James-Herbert.pdf)

 ## LendingHome’s Business Model:
 ![](https://pbs.twimg.com/media/EnTHxr5XcAE7SBT?format=jpg&name=small)